BramSrna/project_mapper/documentation/random_ideas.md

 The way to think about it is to provide a tool that can be used by a single person to make a simple Python package over a few days and for millions of people to build a dyson sphere over hundreds of years.

 Make internall defined / external link a global tile feature

+- The project needs to balance between abstract planning tools and rapid prototyping tools
+- Use AI for UI to match user's needs

+- AI first development + language
+- ML in browser
+- User should be able to type everything in plain english and it gets mapped to objects